WIZnet-ioNIC/WIZnet-PICO-AWS-C/examples/aws_iot_mqtt/README.md

 ## Step 2: Prepare hardware

-If you are using W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can skip '1.
+If you are using WIZnet's PICO board, you can skip '1.
 Combine...'

-1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.
+1. If you are using WIZnet Ethernet HAT, Combine it with Raspberry Pi Pico.

-2. Connect ethernet cable to WIZnet Ethernet HAT, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 ethernet port.
+2. Connect ethernet cable to your PICO board ethernet port.

-3. Connect Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico to desktop or laptop using 5 pin micro USB cable.
-W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 require a USB Type-C cable.
+3. Connect your PICO board to desktop or laptop using USB cable.

 ## Step 3: Setup AWS IoT